yusufyorunc/Zoe-Depth-Estimation-python/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, add the following environment variable to your .env file:

-`API_KEY`
+- `API_KEY`: Visit [imgbb API](https://api.imgbb.com/) to obtain your API key.